thoughtspot/thoughtspot.github.io/pages/data_connect/making_changes/change_sharding.md

 ---
-title: [elephant]
+title: [Change sharding for a data source]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Change sharding for a data source

 Use this procedure to change the sharding on a data source after it has been set up and the load has run.
 You can still change the number of shards or make it a replicated table instead.

 You should always take a snapshot of your database before making any schema changes.
 This will allow you to revert back to the prior state if you make an error, or something doesn't work as you expected after the schema change.